GQYXYH/realpen/README.md

 It is recommended to use [conda](https://anaconda.org) as environment and repository management tool.

 The naming conventions in the BlueRiverTech repository contradict the ones in their documentation.
 The naming conventions described here work for the internal repository and are consistent.
-The GitHub repository is still under development and other useful tools and classes might be available sometime later.
+The GitHub repository is stillInunder development and other useful tools and classes might be available sometime later.

 ### Prerequisites
 #### Driver installation: HIL SDK from Quanser [Hardware only]